sherpal8/fe-student-tracker-v2/README.md

 ## The Problem

 - Since launching Developer Pathway, Northcoders has identified a need to better track students' journeys through the course.
-- In particular, every two weeks, during 'block review' - students are either graduated from a block if their understanding of the block's learning outcomes is sufficient, or they are asked to resit it.
+- In particular, every three weeks, during 'block review' - students are either graduated from a block if their understanding of the block's learning outcomes is sufficient, or they are asked to resit it.
 - New students also join the course (on block 1) on the day of a block review.

 ## The Desired Solution